microsoft/azure-orbital-space-sdk/docs/overview/about-space-sdk.md

 Unlike traditional space software frameworks, which are often proprietary and built on legacy tools, the Azure Orbital Space SDK runtime framework is built on modern open source and cloud technologies such as [Kubernetes](https://kubernetes.io) and [Dapr](https://dapr.io).
 Its source code is publicly available through [GitHub](https://github.com), and is developed using [Visual Studio Code](https://code.visualstudio.com) on [GitHub CodeSpaces](https://github.com/features/codespaces) or [Azure Virtual Machines](https://azure.microsoft.com/en-us/products/virtual-machines).
 We also provide guidance on how to deploy the Azure Orbital Space SDK on commodity single-board computers such as a [Raspberry Pi](https://www.raspberrypi.com).
 The Azure Orbital Space SDK is written in [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) and exposes both .NET and [Python](https://www.python.org) client libraries so that application developers can use their favorite libraries such as [TensorFlow](https://www.tensorflow.org) or [ONNX](https://onnx.ai) to run new AI models in space or easily onboard existing legacy applications to our framework.

-The Azure Orbital Space SDK Host Platform is a collection of microservices built on a common framework.
+The Azure Orbital Space SDK host platform is a collection of microservices built on a common framework.
 We client libraries for application developers to interface with spacecraft in a standardized and predictable way.
 Host services abstract interactive logical components of a satellite to these developers, which satellite system providers can extend through the use of plugins.

 These plugins implement the systems logic needed to convert generic requests from payload applications into their meaningful system-specific series of events.
 For example, a sensor service plugin could define how a payload application would interact with an imaging sensor onboard your satellite.
 A position service plugin could define how a payload application understands your satellite's location and orientation on orbit.